Working with Branches

 ...so as long as your CL has been posted, you can easily recover your work.
 Otherwise, you'll need to dig through the git repository, so be careful.

-Simply, if master (remote or local) is up-to-date and your branch has been rebased, git branch -d will delete the branch.
-If not, it will refuse; to force deletion, use git branch -D. So make sure master is up-to-date, rebase branch, and then try deleting (optionally check manually before).
+Simply, if main (remote or local) is up-to-date and your branch has been rebased, git branch -d will delete the branch.
+If not, it will refuse; to force deletion, use git branch -D. So make sure main is up-to-date, rebase branch, and then try deleting (optionally check manually before).

 To check that the branch has been committed upstream: